spSmart124/Investment/Mutual Fund Beginners/stucture in India.md

 * manages the investors' money
 * has to be approved by SEBI
 * functions under the supervision of its Board of Directors, and the direction of the Trustees and SEBI

+### Custodian
+Custodian is appointed by board of Trustees and holds the assets of the mutual fund.
+As the custody of the asset is separated from management it protects the investors from fraud and misappropriation.
+Role of a custodian are
+* safekeeping of physical securities
+* getting information on the rights, bonus and dividends declared by companies the fund has invested in
+* participate in a clearing and settlement system on behalf of mutual funds
+* delivery and receipt of units of mutual fund

+### Registrars and Transfer Agents (RTAs)
+It plays the important role of maintaing investor records.
+It converts the NFO forms, redemption forms from physical to an electronic form.
+It also decides on the number of units an investor gets, price of units, applicable NAV, the amount an investor gets at redemption, exit load, folio number etc.